How to Add PayPal to a WordPress Website

 WordPress Simple PayPal Shopping Cart plugin can also be integrated with PayPal Sandbox for testing before going live.

 Another useful feature of this plugin is the to configure emails to send to buyers after purchase and successful payments.
 In addition, you can configure discount coupons and give them out to your site visitors.

 Moreover, the plugin allows you to specify an SKU for each of the products.
 You can also add a compact shopping cart with product thumbnails.
 Finally, you get to customize your checkout page style and PayPal buttons.

 All in all, this is a handy little plugin with a complete shopping cart system.
 It’s ideal for users who need a simple and efficient PayPal payment solution for easy online payments.

-How to Use the WordPress Simple PayPal Shopping Cart Plugin
+How to Add PayPal to WordPress Website With the Simple PayPal Shopping Cart Plugin

 The first thing to do, as usual, is to go to Plugins > Add New and find, install and activate the WordPress Simple PayPal Shopping Cart plugin.